vgvassilev/clad/docs/userDocs/source/user/CustomDerivatives.rst

 Reverse-forward custom derivatives
 ====================================

-This is an advance section.
+This is an advanced section.
 Please feel free to skip it if it is your first read of this document.

 The reverse-forward custom derivative is used by the Clad reverse mode AD to determine the adjoint of a function's return value for functions which returns a reference or a